Standard library

 In a secure Rust development, the implementation of standard comparison traits

-should be automatically derived with #[derive(...)] when structural equality
+SHOULD be automatically derived with #[derive(...)] when structural equality

 and lexicographical comparison is needed.
 Any manual implementation of